|

 Our society has developed

-a set of conventional practices intended to remove
+a set of conventional practices intended to

-death from our consciousness.
+remove death from our consciousness.
 When

-a dead body is moved to a funeral home, it disappears
+a dead body is moved to a funeral home, it

-although we know it isn't true, it can
+disappears although we know it isn't

-be easier to (unconsciously)
+true, it can be easier to (unconsciously)

-believe that our loved one has simply gone away
+believe that our person has simply

-to say our final 'goodbyes', funeral homes may
+shortly afterwards to say our final 'goodbyes',

-charge $100-$200 for a single-person visitation/viewing.
+a single-person visitation/viewing.

 If we do see the body again (at

-the visitation or open-coffin funeral),
+the visitation or open-casket funeral),

-it has been made-up to look like our loved one
+it has been made-up to look like our loved

-is alive and only sleeping.
-All of
+one is alive and only sleeping.

-our loved one's last breath was not final.
+breath was not final. |

 We